 PowerPoint Tutorial 1 Click here to view tutorial 1.
 PowerPoint 2010 has a background removal feature.
 PowerPoint Tutorial 2 Click here to view tutorial 2.
 Little Known Ways to Create Your Own Graphics Using PowerPoint.
 If you follow Sweller’s cognitive load theory, then you understand that the graphics in your elearning course are very important and play a large role in its effectiveness.
 However, not having the right graphics is a challenge.
 If you’re like me, you’re on a limited budget and you just can’t go buy custom graphics whenever you like.
 That means you’re probably stuck using the standard clip art that comes with PowerPoint.
 After just a few projects you cycle through all of the good clip art and you’re forced to use the clowns and puppies.

 I really like what Microsoft’s done with the new Office Online.
 It’s a much better user experience.
 There’s a quick screencast below, but here’s a high level overview: Better sorting of media typesSelections of image sizesSee similar images I like the ability to quickly scan the images of similar type.
 View Tutorial.
-Create your own graphics and icons for PowerPoint: Part I–Using clip art Yes, you can create your own graphics and icons for PowerPoint!
+Create your own graphics and icons for PowerPoint: Part I–Using clip art.
+Yes, you can create your own graphics and icons for PowerPoint!
 Not all graphics can, or should, be photos, charts, or diagrams.
 Sometimes you want to represent a concept and need a more symbolic or iconic look.
 This 2-part series will explore 2 ways you can get result you need.
 Sometimes, simple shapes are enough.
 This slide’s graphic is just a circle with some 3D formatting.